Entrust Your Case To An Attorney With Decades Of Federal Criminal Defense Experience

 - Both of the above

-A federal subpoena is cumbersome to respond to, and extremely intimidating in how broadly worded they typically are.
+A federal subpoena is cumbersome to respond to and extremely intimidating in how broadly worded they typically are.
 Your lawyer might be able to narrow the scope and direction so that compliance is much more targeted.

 How are federal criminal sentences decided?

 Under federal law, sentences are determined largely by the Federal Sentencing Guidelines.
 This means that the starting point for determining a sentence is calculated by the level of the alleged offense.
 Criminal history is also taken into account to determine sentences in federal cases.
-Peter Barrett has vast experience in the favorable application of the United States Federal Sentencing Guidelines.
+Peter Barrett has vast experience in the favorable application of the U.S. Federal Sentencing Guidelines.
 This knowledge can sometimes make the difference in determining whether or not someone is sentenced to federal prison.